florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 ### Future Work

-There are still a lot of low-hanging fruits in this Federated Learning system.
+There is still a lot of low-hanging fruit in this Federated Learning system.
 For one, the protocol could be made much more sophisticated, as explained above.
 Furthermore, when trying to interpret the new weights, it seems like it would be a good idea to introduce additional weight constraints to make better use of the time buckets.